 The role played by extracellular vesicles/exosomes in this process and also as potential diagnostic indicators of cancer are being explored.
-In addition, the antigenic peptides being presented to cytotoxic T cells during COVID-19 is a new active area under investigation to assist with the development of the next generation of vaccines that will hopefully provide both robust antibody and T cell responses.
+In addition, the antigenic peptides being presented to cytotoxic T cells during COVID-19 is a new active area under investigation to assist with the development of the next generation of vaccines that will hopefully provide both robust antibody and T cell responses (Powis).

 Organelle biology and medicine